qdm12/gluetun-wiki/setup/providers/airvpn.md

 ## Servers

-The list of servers for AirVPN is available in the [source code](https://github.com/qdm12/gluetun/blob/master/internal/storage/servers.json).
+To see a list of servers available, [list the VPN servers with Gluetun](../servers.md#list-of-vpn-servers).

-The table of servers cannot be put here unfortunately as there are too many servers and the Github markdown engine then fails.

 ## VPN port forwarding